Wilby Hart

-Wilby Irvine Hart RVM (31 August 1881- 11 September 1967), was a stone mason and sculptor, and nurse to royalty including HRH Prince Albert, later Duke of York and George VI.
+Wilby Irvine Hart (31 August 1881 - 11 September 1967) was a stone mason and sculptor, and nurse to royalty including Prince Albert, later Duke of York and George VI.
 Hart was an early supporter of the College of Nursing (now Royal College of Nursing), and of nurse registration.

 Early life

 Wilby Irvine Hart was born on 31 August 1881 in Bombay, India.
 She was one of at least four children born to her mother Keturah, and her father William, a barrister in the Indian Civil Service.
 In 1891 they were living in Bromsgrove, Worcestershire.